MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-create-cname.md

 ## Best practices and recommendations

-*EnterpriseEnrollment-s.manage.microsoft.com* is the preferred FQDN for enrollment. *EnterpriseEnrollment.manage.microsoft.com* (without the *-s*) and *manage.microsoft.com* both work as the target for the auto-discovery server, but require users to acknowledge a confirmation message.
+*EnterpriseEnrollment-s.manage.microsoft.com* is the preferred FQDN for enrollment. *EnterpriseEnrollment.manage.microsoft.com* (without the *-s*) and *manage.microsoft.com* both work as the target for the autodiscovery server, but require users to acknowledge a confirmation message.
 We recommend using *EnterpriseEnrollment-s.manage.microsoft.com* because there is no confirmation required, which means one less step for the device user.

 Alternate redirection methods aren't supported with Intune.
 For example, you can't use a proxy server to redirect *enterpriseenrollment.contoso.com/EnrollmentServer/Discovery.svc* to *enterpriseenrollment-s.manage.microsoft.com/EnrollmentServer/Discovery.svc* or *manage.microsoft.com/EnrollmentServer/Discovery.svc*.